clearent/ClearentIdtechIOSFramework/README.md

 :seven: Build your app.
 The Clearent Framework should be available for use.

-## Use the Clearent Framework with an IDTech device - the code
+## Use the Clearent Framework with an IDTech device - Objective C

 :one: Add this to your ViewController.h
 #import <ClearentIdtechIOSFramework/ClearentIdtechIOSFramework.h>